Felix-Nyarko/Real-Estate-Market-Analysis/README.md

  ![Highest Rental Yield](https://github.com/Felix-Nyarko/Real-Estate-Market-Analysis/blob/main/Question%201.png)

+*A pie chart showing the average sqaure meters with regards to the region*

 ## 2. What is the price distribution by locality - and where are the most affordable vs. luxury hotspots?
 The price distribution by locality shows that there are more luxury hotspots are in these five (5) localities and they are all located in Greater Accra;